 A.M.
 Drop-off: Students are to be dropped off in front of the Middle School at the main entrance.
-They may enter the building at 7:15 am and stay in the cafeteria until 7:30 am.
+They may enter the building at 7:10 am and go directly to their 1st block classroom to the cafeteria for breakfast.
+Student will not be permitted to leave the cafeteria until 7:15.